Respecting Human Rights

 Panasonic Energy has established a Human Rights Due Diligence system based on the United Nations Guiding Principles on Business and Human Rights to respect and ensure the human rights of people associated with our business activities, products, services, and transactions.
 The system is intended to identify, prevent, and reduce negative impacts related to human rights with regard to the relevant business, correct issues, and explain the response results to the relevant stakeholders.
 Reflecting the issues that have been identified based on the requirements of society and the operation of the system, we continuously implement and improve the system with the advice of outside experts.

 From fiscal 2022, we utilized a self-assessment tool—based on the international standards of the Responsible Business Alliance (RBA) and the adaptation to our Company—to conduct self-assessments related to human rights and labour at our Group’s manufacturing companies.
-In fiscal 2023, we conducted a self-assessment focused on the International Labour Organization (ILO) core labour standards by using the questionnaires that we reviewed to identify issues more clearly, achieving that both the implementation and correction rates were 100%.
-In fiscal 2024, we conducted a self-assessment of our manufacturing sites in Japan (5 sites) in addition to our Group’s manufacturing companies outside of Japan (10 sites).Through this self-assessment, it was confirmed that there were no events that could be considered forced labour or child/juvenile labour.
+In fiscal 2023, we conducted a self-assessment focused on the International Labour Organization (ILO) core labour standards by using the questionnaires that we reviewed to identify issues more clearly, ensuring that both the implementation and correction rates were 100%.
+Continuing from fiscal 2024, in fiscal 2025, we conducted self-assessments at 16 manufacturing sites (6 in Japan and 10 overseas).
+Through this self-assessment, it has been confirmed that there were no cases that could be regarded as forced labour or child/juvenile labour.
 In the years to come, we will promote initiatives geared toward the prohibition of forced labour, the protection of children and young workers, the appropriate management of working hours and wages as well as the prohibition of discrimination to improve the working environment on an ongoing basis.

 Implementation of human rights education